VinGuar/NBA-Player-Grader-With-ML/README.md

 - If there is an error or it does not work, there are normally 3 common reasons.
 1: Sportsreference is down or not working.
 2: Player name or season were incorrectly entered.
 3: You got rate limited from the website.

+- Sometimes layout and html of sportsreference changes, like for example index of table in scraping.
+So if it does not work, the reason could likely be the website changed, however this is a fairly easy fix.

 <br/>